The 72-Hour Rule: Why Proposals Expire (And Why That's Good)

 People sometimes read this as hostile.
 It isn't.
 Here's the reasoning.

-There's a well-documented phenomenon in behavioral research called decision inertia: when options remain open indefinitely, people optimize for keeping them open, not for picking one.
+Because there's a well-documented behavioral pattern called decision inertia: when options remain open indefinitely, people optimize for keeping them open, not for picking one.
 The cost of deciding feels higher than the cost of deferring, so the deferral happens every time.
+Removing the indefinite option is the structural fix.

 In dating apps specifically, this manifests as what we call "shelf matches" — people you matched with weeks ago, who are technically still in your inbox, but neither of you has written.
 The message thread exists in some superposition of "still possible" and "practically dead."
 Both people feel guilty.
 Neither commits.